oxford-pcs/measure_lens_alignment/README.md

 `python rotation_analysis.py -p2d -p -ma -oa -l lens_1 `

-# A few caveats to be aware of
+## Some caveats to be aware of

-The z-origin of the PCS defined above is the "front" surface of the mount.
-For convenience, this is shifted so that z=0 corresponds to -mount_ring_thickness/2, i.e. z=0 roughly corresponds to the centre of the lens.
+- The z-origin of the PCS defined above is the "front" surface of the mount.
+For convenience, this is shifted so that z=0 corresponds to -mount\_ring\_thickness/2, i.e. z=0 roughly corresponds to the centre of the lens along the optical axis, but an error in this value will introduce an additional component to the decentre, the result of which means that even for a perfectly centred lens a constant decentre would be measured for all orientations.

-Zemax tilts are defined after the coordinate system has been zeroed at the centre of the lens, not the mount ring.
-The rotations applied in Zemax should be at the equivalent positions.
+- Tilts are defined after the coordinate system has been zeroed at the centre of the lens.
+If these tilts are used in other software (e.g. Zemax), the same definition of tilt will need to be applied (in Zemax, the tilt is done from the front surface, so you will need to move to a pivot at the centre of the lens prior to implementing the tilts defined here).